Post No.: 0190

 Many people with chronic lower back pain believe that they should not move too much or too intensively in order to not make their lower back pain worse or to not exacerbate a former lower back injury, but not moving and not exercising the back will precisely make it (even) weaker and therefore more prone to lower back injuries in a vicious cycle!
 Their beliefs and behaviours therefore need to change to see a long-term improvement in their partly self-inflicted or self-sustained ‘chronic’ situation.

-An injury certainly needs a period of rest for it to heal first (the duration will depend on the scale of the injury) – but some take this to mean a rest duration that lasts the rest of their life(!)
+‘Kinesiophobia’ is the fear of pain or re-injury due to movement, and this fear is a factor that hinders rehabilitation and physical therapy.
+It thus prolongs disability, pain and the time it takes to return to pre-injury activities.
+This fear can even mean some never return to their pre-injury activities ever again.
+A serious injury may require surgery and professional guidance for its rehabilitation.
+An injury certainly needs a period of rest for it to heal first (the duration will depend on the scale of the injury).
+But some take this to mean a rest duration that lasts the rest of their life(!)

 Pain is not always a reliable indicator of whether a body part is (still) damaged – some people with significant tissue damage can report no pain, and some people with seemingly normal tissue scans can report tremendous pain.
 Many people erroneously believe that many forms of activity (e.g. running or bending), which aren’t harmful to their bodies, are dangerous and are potential causes for ‘wear and tear’, when it should be the case of ‘if you don’t use it then you’ll lose it’.
 Many people also erroneously believe that recovery from chronic lower back pain is more in the hands of pills, needles, scans and scalpels administered by a clinician (i.e. relatively quick and/or lazy fixes), rather than self-management strategies such as regular physical activity, stress management, adequate sleep and changes to maladaptive attitudes and beliefs.
 (I just want to insert here that glucosamine and/or chondroitin supplements have shown modest to no benefits for relieving pain or joint damage compared to placebos.)